 Nash house of 1808 for Sir Thomas Liddell, completed by 1846 but now a ruin following extensive demolition in the 1950s.
-A sustainable future for all the historic structures on the site has been the subject of discussions over many years.
 Urgent repairs were completed by the owners in 2015 following a condition survey commissioned by the Local Authority using Historic England grant-aid.
-An outline scope of works and costings for repair have been produced and discussions continue with the owners about a scheme to consolidate the house as a ruin.
+An outline scope of works and costings for repair have also been produced.
+In-principle agreement with the owner to repair all of the designated heritage assets within the castle complex as ruins on a phased basis, beginning with the scheduled medieval remains.